 Are you looking at the source of your IT projects before you plan how to source them?

-Yesterday we looked at Vendor Introduced Needs that create new sourcing projects in a company and the steps you can take to begin getting the data and information the business needs to make the right sourcing decisions.?
-We continue that today with Business Introduced Needs.
+We have reviewed Vendor Introduced Needs that create new sourcing projects in a company and the steps you can take to begin getting the data and information the business needs to make the right sourcing decisions.
+We finish the series today by reviewing Market Introduced Needs.

-For more information about how you can begin to take a look at your companies new projects, please contact a SafeSourcing Customer Service Representative.??
+For more information about how you can begin to take a look at your companies new projects more effectively, please contact a SafeSourcing Customer Service Representative.

 We look forward to your comments.